vcicero/vcicero.github.io/_pages/research.md

 Exogenous economic shocks and incumbents' electoral fortunes: evidence from Brazilian mayoral elections

-Donkey business: trade, resource exploitation and violence in a contestable market (with Lucas Corrêa-Dias)

 Krugman meets Thirlwall: the BoP-constrained growth model revisited